cryptidtech/disco-rs/README.md

 `KeyGenerator`, and `KeyAgreement`, and in `src/nonce.rs`:
 `NonceGenerator`.
 That said, for the impatient among you, the `tests` folder has an example impl and tests of these traits using the common `x25519_dalek` crate.
-It's not difficult to plug your own favorite cryptography library in, but it is also not trivial.
+It's not difficult to plug in your favorite cryptography library, but it is also not trivial.
 If you don't have a very good understanding of Noise and Disco, they you should probably look elsewhere.

 ## Handshakes

-This crate supports all of the handshake patterns listed in the Disco extension documentation: N, K, X, Npsk0, Kpsk0, Xpsk1, NN, KK, XX, IK, IX, NK, NX, XK1, KK1, and NNpsk2.
+This crate supports all of the handshake patterns listed in the [Disco extension documentation](https://discocrypto.com): N, K, X, KK, XX, IK, NK, NX, and NNpsk2.
+It also supports a number of other handshake patterns that are often useful: Npsk0, Kpsk0, Xpsk1, NN, IX,XK1, and KK1.
 You can always add your own favorite handshake to the crate by editing `src/params.rs` to include it.
 That file is well documented and I think it is easy to figure out how to define a new handshake using the existing code.
 Please be sure to add tests for any new handshakes in either `tests/one_way.rs` or `tests/two_way.rs` depending on which handshake you add.

 ## Feedback